 monitor and control the experimentation process with the R programming environment.
 This package, which is maintained

-by Microsoft, allows you to upload and download datasets to and from Azure ML, to interrogate experiments, to publish R
+by Microsoft, allows you to upload and download datasets to and from Azure Machine Learning studio, to interrogate experiments, to publish R

-functions as Azure ML web services, and to run R data through existing web services and retrieve the output.
+functions as web services, and to run R data through existing web services and retrieve the output.

-This package makes it much easier to use Azure ML as a scalable deployment platform for your R code.
+This package makes it much easier to use Azure Machine Learning studio as a scalable deployment platform for your R code.
 Instead of clicking and dragging in the UI, you can automate the entire deployment process using tools you already know.

 For large-scale R jobs, you can use Azure Batch.
 This service provides cloud-scale job scheduling and compute management so you can scale your R workload across tens, hundreds, or thousands of virtual machines.
 Since it is a generalized computing platform, there a few options for running R jobs on Azure Batch.